 Once you pick the right flavor for a white paper, you’ll know what to put in and what to leave out.

 For more details, I describe all this in-depth in 100+ pages in my book, White Papers For Dummies.

-For a condensed version, get my free 4-page infographic.
+For a condensed version, you can get my free infographic.
 Just click on the thumbnail to download the 4-page PDF.

-This PDF includes an overall section-by-section guide to what to include in a white paper of each different flavor.
-I often give this a quick glance whenever I start a new white paper.
+This PDF includes an overall section-by-section guide on what to include in a white paper of each flavor.
+I often give this a quick glance myself whenever I start a new white paper.

 Don’t skip the planning phase

 A couple of summers ago, I helped my father-in-law build a shed that was supposed to be pre-fabricated, with all the pieces sawed up and ready to assemble.

 Once we sorted through the pile of lumber, we realized there were no plans, no instructions, not even a bill of materials we could use to get started.